-Full Moon Entertainment created a monster—actually, a lot of little monsters—when it released the classic Puppet Master in 1989.
-It has since spawned 10 sequels.
-Don’t worry I’ll be getting to those in an upcoming blog.
-For now, I’m going to focus on the cash-in series Demonic Toys, one of which happens to co-star the puppets!
+Full Moon Entertainment created a monster—actually, a lot of little monsters—when it released the classic Puppet Master in 1989, which has since spawned more than 10 sequels.
+Here I’m going to focus on the cash-in series Demonic Toys, one of which happens to co-star the puppets!

 DEMONIC TOYS (1992)

 Definitely a worthy successor to the Puppet Master series, Demonic Toys is just as good and just as bad.
-It’s a simple story about a bunch of people who get trapped in a toy warehouse in which a creepy clown Jack-in-the box, Teddy bear, baby doll, and robot come to life.
+It’s a simple story about people trapped in a toy warehouse in which a creepy clown Jack-in-the box, teddy bear, baby doll, and robot come to life.

 DOLLMAN vs. DEMONIC TOYS (1993)

-Okay, so this multi-franchise sequel runs only ONE HOUR and is comprised largely of recycled footage from Dollman, Demonic Toys, and another Full Moon Entertainment film I won’t bother to watch called Bad Channels.
-Although Martha Quinn, the ORIGINAL MTV VJ, stars in it…very tempting…
+Okay, so this multi-franchise sequel runs only ONE HOUR and is comprised largely of recycled footage from Dollman, Demonic Toys, and another Full Moon Entertainment film called Bad Channels.

 PUPPET MASTER vs. DEMONIC TOYS (2004)